 Google still believes in backlinks, and many SEO experts, such as Neil Patel and Brian Dean.
 In fact, backlinks are still one of the top Google keyword ranking factors.

 Now that might remind you if your competitors actually receive backlinks.
 Want to know the truth?

 Semrush Competitor Analysis has billions of data, and Backlinks are just one component.
 It also updates very often (mostly daily)

 Once you find websites linking to your competitors, use a tool like Ninja Outreach to find contact details and email outreach.

 Sometimes, it’s harder to keep track of what to focus on when you’re overwhelmed or tend to focus on multiple things.

 Think of your blog…

-…If you are in a competitive market, it would be tough to focus on because there are tons of things.
+…If you are in a competitive market, it would be tough to focus because there are many things.